 The Hague is also home to a lot of famous works of art.
 Het Paleis has an excellent display of the mind-bending works of M C Escher, located just 5 minutes from the city centre.

 Gemeentemuseum includes pieces by Pablo Picasso and Piet Mondrian, as well as rotating exhibitions from other artists.
 Mauritshuis (the Royal Picture Gallery) is famous as the home of the Vermeer masterpiece, The Girl with the Pearl Earring.

 The Louwman Automuseum is an excellent automobile museum which contains everything from classic cars and famous vehicles to motorcycles, coaches and more.
 With over 230 vehicles on display, it’s one of the continent’s best collections of cars and automobiles.

 The Hague has wider streets than

 Rotterdam, with no canals, giving the city a continental feel and making it the perfect place to lose yourself.
 The international courts and the UN buildings help with this cosmopolitan feel.
-You will find a range of restaurants and bars inspired by cuisine from all over the world in The Hague.
+Eating out is also an essential part of any trip to the Hague and you will find a range of restaurants and bars inspired by cuisine from all over the world in The Hague.

 Where to stay in The Hague

-The Hague has plenty of places to stay, whether you’re after a luxury hotel or something a little bit cheaper, you’ll be able to find something with our accommodation partner, Booking.com.
+There are plenty of places to stay in The Hague.
+So whether you’re after a luxury hotel or something a little bit cheaper, you’ll have plenty of choice with our accommodation partner, Booking.com.